sarfrazkhan66003/Diabetes-Predictor-Clinic-/README.md

 ## 2.Auto User ID & Password Generator
 <img width="668" height="565" alt="Screenshot 2025-11-19 205352" src="https://github.com/user-attachments/assets/167809c4-d6b3-469f-856c-eff21f0c925f" />

-# Conclusion 🧾

-- This project demonstrates how to convert an ML model into a user-accessible web service with meaningful UX for patients and clinics.
-  It covers registration, authentication, secure model inference, and persistence of data — an excellent template for small healthcare demos or PoCs.

 ## 3.Diabetes Prediction Form
 <img width="1919" height="933" alt="Screenshot 2025-11-19 205240" src="https://github.com/user-attachments/assets/b1d45840-b3cd-42a7-a05f-8648d6860c4a" />